 Sometimes your Internet connection restricts available ports to a strict NAT type 3.
-This usually is the case when connecting from campus WiFi, office networks, public WiFi networks etc. In this case, in order to get a moderate NAT type 2, you’ll have to bypass the port restrictions on these networks – learn how to change NAT type.
+This usually is the case when connecting from campus WiFi, office networks, public WiFi networks etc. In this case, in order to get a moderate NAT type 2, you'll have to bypass the port restrictions on these networks - see below how to change NAT type.

 The simplest way to bypass port restrictions is by using a fast bonding VPN such as Speedify.
 A VPN makes it impossible for the Internet service provider to see what your traffic is about and impose port restrictions.
 All VPN traffic goes through predefined ports that are open.